Senior Life Insurance: How to Navigate the Options If You're Over 50

 The first thing you should do is honestly assess your goals, responsibilities, and financial situation.
 Do you already have enough savings or other liquid assets to ensure that your obligations will be met after you die?
 If so, you may not need life insurance.
 However, depending on your other motivations, you still might benefit from getting it.

 Also, consider your age.
 Life insurance for seniors over 70 is widely available, but it isn't always worth the higher cost.
-Plus, life expectancy in the U.S. is just over 76 years for men and 81 years for women.
-(In Canada, it's about 80.7 years and 84.4 years, respectively.)2
+Plus, according to The World Bank Group, life expectancy in the U.S. is just over 76 years for men and 81 years for women.
+(In Canada, it's about 80.7 years and 84.4 years, respectively.)

 So affordable life insurance for elderly people who are at or above those ages is often unavailable.
 An 80-year-old can get life insurance through some companies, but the age limit for life insurance is usually 80 or 85.
 (That is, you can purchase a new policy until you reach that age.)
 A few companies do offer new, limited-coverage policies for people over 90, but the cost tends to be higher than many seniors can afford.